JS-Beginners/mailchimp-newsletter-signup/README.md

 # Newsletter Signup with Mailchimp.

-Be sure to use npm install to download dependencies.
+Be sure to use 'npm install' to download dependencies.